 He convinced Champlain to let him go.
 Champlain needed interpreters: he needed alliances with the western tribes, he needed to know more about what lay to the west, if there was a route to India, and if there was gold.
 Moreover he wanted to know if there were plentiful supplies of furs and timber for trade.

 So Brulé joined the Wendat.
 He became the first European to travel deep into the interior of North America with an Indigenous people.
 The Spanish had led expeditions into the interior, but they were just that, expeditions, which carried as much of their world with them as possible.
 Brulé went alone.
 He didn’t speak Wendat and he had very little idea of where the Wendat lived.
 He knew that it was a long way from Québec, and this is what attracted him.

 When Brulé returned to Québec after a year, Champlain searched the canoes as they glided to shore.
 He couldn’t see Brulé.
 He grew anxious.
 Had something befallen the young man?
 Then Champlain found Brulé right there in front of him dressed just as a Wendat.

 Champlain scolded him, feeling his role as a European should be to uphold the culture and civilisation of France.
-It was too late for that.
-And Brulé had learned the language.
+But it was too late for that.
+By this time Brulé had also learned the language.

-A decade later the Récollets and then later still the Jesuits arrived to convert the Wendat to Christianity.
-They were attracted to the Wendat because they farmed and stayed in one place unlike so many of the woodland tribes that were nomadic.
+A decade later, the Récollets and then later still the Jesuits arrived to convert the Wendat to Christianity.
+They were attracted to the Wendat because they farmed and stayed in one place unlike so many of the Indigenous peoples that were nomadic.